ayadij/react-practice-beyond/video-notes.md

 ==============================================================

-a list is an array of object
+a list is an array of objects
 snapsotsdssdasfdasdfsasdffdsadsfasdf

 REDUX PROMISE
 npm install --save redux-promise